-My favorite granolas from Aldi are the Simply Nature Coconut Cacao and the Dark Chocolate Sea Salt, both of which have 3 grams of protein and fiber with 8 grams added sugar.
+My favorite healthy granolas from Aldi are the Simply Nature Coconut Cacao and the Dark Chocolate Sea Salt, both providing 3 grams of protein, 3 grams of fiber, and 8 grams added sugar.

 Aldi granola is great with yogurt, or on it’s own topped with nuts, fruit, and almond milk.

 Oils and Fats